Buckwheat vs Oatmeal - Health impact and Nutrition Comparison

-Buckwheat is a low glycemic index food however it is high in carbohydrates thus it cannot be consumed in a keto diet.
+Buckwheat is a low glycemic index food; however, it is high in carbohydrates; thus, it cannot be consumed in a keto diet.
 Similarly is oatmeal, cannot be consumed in a keto diet.

-Buckwheat is an ideal food to be consumed in weight loss diets.
+Buckwheat is an excellent food to be consumed in weight loss diets.
 They are rich in proteins and fibers.
 The fiber content of buckwheat keeps the person fuller for longer durations.
 They are the best alternative for rice in cooking.

 Buckwheat is rich in fibers which promotes a healthy gastrointestinal tract and physiology.
 In addition to this, Buckwheat consumption is associated with a reduction of inflammatory bowel diseases.
 (1)

 Oat consumption is associated with a healthier development of gut microflora.
 (2)